apache/spark/docs/configuration.md

     <code>org.apache.spark.network.shuffle.<br />NoOpMergedShuffleFileManager</code>
   </td>
   <td>
     Class name of the implementation of MergedShuffleFileManager that manages push-based shuffle.
 This acts as a server side config to disable or enable push-based shuffle.
-By default, push-based shuffle is disabled at the server side. <p> To enable push-based shuffle on the server side, set the config <code>spark.shuffle.push.server.mergedShuffleFileManagerImpl</code> to <code>org.apache.spark.network.shuffle.RemoteBlockPushResolver</code></p>
+By default, push-based shuffle is disabled at the server side. <p> To enable push-based shuffle on the server side, set this config to <code>org.apache.spark.network.shuffle.RemoteBlockPushResolver</code></p>
   </td>
   <td>3.2.0</td>
 </tr>